Urge Incontinence Treatment in NYC

 It is important to carefully weigh the risks and benefits associated with these various forms of treatment, and to discuss them all thoroughly with Dr. Valenzuela.
-To schedule a consultation at our urology clinic in NYC, please call (212) 781-9696.
-Alternatively, you can request an appointment online through our secure form.
+To schedule a consultation at our urology clinic in NYC, please call (212) 781-9696 or request an appointment online through our secure online form.